Kim Bo-kyung

-Kim Bo-kyung (/ko/ or /ko/ /ko/; born 6 October 1989) is a South Korean professional footballer who plays as a midfielder for Korean club FC Anyang.
+Kim Bo-kyung (/ko/ or /ko/ /ko/; born 6 October 1989) is a South Korean professional footballer who plays as a midfielder for K League 1 club FC Anyang.

 Club career

 Cerezo Osaka

 In 2010, Kim dropped out of Hongik University and signed a three-year contract for J1 League side Cerezo Osaka.
-After he was loaned out to J. League Division 2 side Oita Trinita for the 2010 season, he returned to Cerezo Osaka.
-During the 2011 season, Kim scored 8 goals.
-In 2012, while Levir Culpi resigned and Cerezo Osaka appointed Sérgio Soares as the new manager, he remained a key player for the team, scoring 7 goals in 15 matches.
-When he left the team to participate in the 2012 Summer Olympics, he was the fourth leading goal scorer in J1 League.
+After he was loaned out to J2 League side Oita Trinita for the 2010 season, he returned to Cerezo Osaka.

+During the 2011 season, Kim had 8 goals and 7 assists in 26 J1 League matches.
+Cerezo manager Levir Culpi was replaced by Sérgio Soares in 2012, but he remained as a key player of the team.
+Before participating at the 2012 Summer Olympics, he was the fourth-leading goalscorer at the 2012 J1 League with 7 goals in 15 matches.